 If spring is known for anything, it’s the sudden sprinkle of color as flowers begin to bloom again.
 Partner with a local florist and sell flowers for pick-up and delivery.
-Early May is a great time for this fundraiser as 35 percent of adults in the U.S. bought flowers for Mother’s Day is the biggest holiday for the floral industry.
+Early May is a great time for this fundraiser since Mother’s Day is the biggest holiday for the floral industry.

 11. Earth Day Hike

 Hiking is a great outdoor activity, but it can be even better when it’s organized as a group event.
 Have supporters register for your hike ahead of time and create their own personal fundraising pages.
 On the day-of, provide guides and goodie bags, and award swag to top fundraisers.

 A community garden is a plot of land, public or private, that is gardened by a group of individuals.
 Find an available location and ask your supporters to fundraise for the opportunity to a plot in the garden.
 If you have, say, 10 plots, set a fundraising minimum and then award plots to the 10 people who raise the most money.
 To give others a chance to use the garden, make it an annual event and renew the competition each year.

 This spring fundraising idea is a Classy favorite: Plan a walkable route and partner with local bars for a pub crawl.
 Charge for registration and incorporate peer-to-peer fundraising by setting each of your participants up with a page to appeal to their network.
 To up the camaraderie, give your crawl a costume theme, provide T-shirts or gear for each fundraising level, and incorporate games for prizes along the way.